christophrumpel/chatbot-php-boilerplate/readme.md

 $replyMessage = $chatbotHelper->getAnswer($message);
 ```

 Here the user's message is being used to get an answer.
-In this case the message is analyzed in the `ChatbotAi method getAnswer`.
+In this case the message is analysed in the `ChatbotAi method getAnswer`.
 It is simply returning a static text with the original message.
 Like mentioned below the return, you can define your own logic to respond to the message there.
-It is also common to use PHP's `perg_match` function to look for words inside the message.
+It is also common to use PHP's `preg_match` function to look for words inside the message.
 In the example it is return the hello text if the message contains `hi` , `hey` or `hello`.

 ## Using bot platforms

-Bot platforms can help you analyze the user's intent of a message.
+Bot platforms can help you analyse the user's intent of a message.
 Currently only [api.ai](https://api.ai/) is integrated but there will be more. ([wit.ai](https://wit.ai/) is next)

 ## Using api.ai